 The Mentor Program is an effort to accomplish the goal of the second part of the NOVAC slogan, ‘…and to help others observe” The Mentor program helps novice observers get in touch with more experienced observers (the mentors) who can help them with questions, developing observing skills, and assist them with selecting and using equipment.

 Some areas that mentors can help novice observers with are:

-- Stellar navigation – finding and identifying constellations and bright stars, star hopping, finding alignment stars for go-to scopes, using star chart
+- Stellar Navigation – finding and identifying constellations and bright stars, star hopping, go-to scope alignment, using star charts.

 If you want help from a mentor:

 Send me an e-mail at me from the contacts page, and let me know the areas with which you would like help.
 I will get you in touch with a mentor who is familiar with those areas.
 You can then set up a mutually convenient time and location to meet.
 The NOVAC Monthly Observing Sessions are good times to meet, since there will be other NOVAC members around to help in the event that you ‘stump’ the mentor.

 If you would like to be a mentor:

 You do not need to be an extremely advanced observer with ten years of experience and a 20” dob to be a mentor.
 All you need is to feel comfortable in some observing skills or area of knowledge, and a desire to help someone with less experience.
 You will help them get started observing, improve their observing skills, and perhaps steer them away from some of the mistakes that you made when you first started.